 Why did we introduce heading the ball at such a young tender age?
 It was not to teach them heading, but rather let them know not to be afraid of the soccer ball, and also to let them know that soccer-ball-to-head contact was allowed as part of the game.
 Once US Soccer unveiled its concussion protocol for youth soccer, it was removed from the curriculum.

 If you suspect a possible concussion in your young soccer player, here are some of the classic symptoms to watch out for.
 This list does not replace a diagnosis by a properly trained medical authority.

 Slow reaction to stimuli

 Every soccer league or club school should have a specific protocol.
 Be sure to follow the protocol, along with your doctor’s instructions.
 The list below

 Generally speaking, the risks of serious injury are not that great.
+However, know that there might be a higher level of risk if kids play soccer in the rain.
 Another safety concern for parents and coaches is the spread of disease, when a group of children are playing together.
 Here's related post on youth soccer and the Covid-19 risk.

 Keep it fun!

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com